lucidworks/mlockall-agent/README.txt

 See the comments in the code related to the MCL_CURRENT constant

+### What about mmap'ed data?

+See the comments in the code related to the MCL_CURRENT constant

 ### I'm getting an error even though I set "ulimit -l" bigger then the heap?

 The heap is not the only memory in use by your java process, you need to